 Haiti Travel Information

 110 volts, 60HZ.
 The plugs in use are the eastern type with two flat, parallel prongs or with two flat, parallel prongs and a third round pin below (Type A and B).

-Creole is the official language, and French is widely used; English is spoken in the capital and at Labadee cruise port.
+The two official languages of Haiti are Haitian Creole and French.
+English is largely spoken in the capital and at Labadee cruise port.

-Hotel bills generally have a tax of 10 percent added, and a service charge of 5 percent.
 Restaurant staff in Haiti should be tipped around 10 percent of the bill.
 Taxi drivers can be given a discretionary tip if they are helpful and efficient.
 Most Haitians don't tip, but it is customary to tip in tourist locations and all gratuities are graciously accepted.

 A smile goes a long way in Haiti and, while people might think Haitians are solemn at first glance, most quickly warm up to visitors.
 Haitians are proud people despite their poor circumstances and appreciate being treated with respect.
 It is advisable to show willingness to learn a few basic Creole phrases, and to ask permission before taking pictures of locals.
 In rural areas it is considered indecent for women to have bare legs or shoulders, and modesty is encouraged when it comes to clothing in general.

-This being one of the poorest countries in the western hemisphere, and economically depressed, few business visitors come to Haiti.
-If embarking on a business trip to Haiti, business visitors should consider hiring a translator to ensure smooth communication.
-Business hours are generally from 8am to 4 pm.
+As Haiti is economically depressed and one of the poorest countries in the western hemisphere, few business visitors will have cause to travel there.
+Those who do should consider hiring a translator to ensure smooth communication.
+Business hours are generally from 8am to 4pm.

-The duty free allowance for goods brought in to Haiti are 200 cigarettes or 50 cigars or 1kg of tobacco, one litre of spirits and a small bottle of perfume for personal use.
-Pork, coffee, matches, drugs and firearms are prohibited.
+The duty free allowance for goods brought into Haiti is 200 cigarettes, 50 cigars or 1kg of tobacco, 1 litre of spirits, a small quantity of perfume and new goods for personal use up to a value of HTG 2,500.

 Become our Haiti Travel Expert